Mission

 (B) All officers shall be elected.
 Elections shall be held during the fall membership meeting in odd numbered years for terms of two years.

-(E) The Officers and the Board of Directors shall be the governing body of PTGDU between meetings of the membership.
-Board and Membership meetings may be held in person and/or by telephone.
+(F) The Board of Directors shall be the governing body of PTGDU between meetings of the membership.
+Board meetings may be held in person and/or by teleconference.
 A majority of the Board, including two current or former guide dog users, shall constitute a quorum at such meetings.

-(F) All elections shall be by a majority vote of the members present.
+(G) All elections shall be by a majority vote of the board members present.

 ARTICLE 5.
 MEMBERSHIP MEETINGS.